 Adult Foster Care Homes

 Adult Care Homes have been described using many terms.
-Some areas refer to those homes providing care for seniors as “Boarding Homes” or “Room and Board”, – some as “Residential Care”.
-Some areas use the term “Assisted Living”, “Personal Care Homes”, or “Adult Family Homes”.
-In Oregon, a pioneer for providing seniors with alternatives to nursing home care, the term often used is Adult Foster Care, although more and more often you will simply see the term “Adult Care Home” or “Adult Family Care Home”.
+Other states use such terms as “Boarding Homes” or “Room and Board”, “Residential Care”.
+“Assisted Living”, “Personal Care Homes”, or “Adult Family Homes”.
+In Oregon, a pioneer for providing seniors with alternatives to nursing home care, the term most often used is Adult Foster Care, although more and more often you will simply see the term “Adult Care Home” or “Adult Family Care Home”.

 By whatever name the system is called, there are a wide variety of services available for your loved one in a home-like setting.
-Adult Care homes are generally homes in residential neighborhoods that have been upgraded to standards set by the State and County to meet the care needs, specifically, of the elderly.
-In most cases an adult care home is a private residence, often close to family or friends, where residents are able to retain their dignity and privacy in a comfortable family-like setting, while receiving personalized, individual care.
+Adult Care homes are generally homes located in residential neighborhoods that have been upgraded to standards set by the State and County to meet the care needs, specifically, of the elderly.
+An Adult Care Home is a private residence, where residents are able to retain their dignity and privacy in a comfortable family-like setting, while receiving personalized, individual care until end of life.

 Not all Adult Care homes are created equal.
-There are as many, if not more, specialized AFC homes as there are doctors.
+There are as many, if not more, specialized AFC homes as there are physicians.
 Each home is set up with distinctive variations.
-Some homes may care for only women, or only men; others specialize in Alzheimer’s care, or will only accept those that are ambulatory (without wheelchairs) or some will only accept those that are private pay.
-Few welcome small pets, or offer a covered area for smokers.
-Others are signed up with the county to be able to take one senior for day-care.
+Some homes may care for women, or only men; others specialize in Alzheimer’s care, or will only accept those that are ambulatory (without wheelchairs) or some will only accept those that are private pay.
+Few welcome small pets, some offer a covered area for smokers.

 Each home is Unique.
 Adult Care Homes have many faces.
 You may drive by some homes in your neighborhood and not be able to tell that they are indeed an Adult Care Home.
 Although, they blend in with the rest of the neighboring homes, they have been modified with additional rooms, or baths, and appropriate safety features.
-Other homes have been specifically built as Adult Care Homes with private rooms including private baths or bath, and generally separate living quarters for the family or care-givers.
-Many homes offer cable at no cost.
+Other homes have been specifically built as Adult Care Homes with private rooms including private baths or a half-bath, a living room, dining area, outside patios or decks.
+The owners/caregivers live within the home in separate living quarters.
+Most homes offer cable at no cost.

 Each home has its own personality.
 Homes will take on the persona of the other residents as well as the personality of the caregivers or owners.
 Assessing that personality is generally almost more important for appropriate matching than location.

-Adult Family Homes are required in most States to be licensed.
-In Oregon, for example, homes are licensed according to the level of care a provider is allowed to provide – either as a Level 1, 2 or 3.
-Most States require this community-based type of care to follow strict guidelines for operation.
+Adult Family Homes are required in Oregon to be licensed according to the level of care a provider is allowed to provide – either as a Level 1, 2 or 3.
+Oregon requires this community-based type of care to follow strict guidelines for operation.
 All caregivers and home providers must have a certain level of training and experience in the care of seniors – the licensing level of the home dictates the level of experience required.

-Continuing Education of Caregivers and Providers is required in most States/Counties.
+Continuing Education of Caregivers and Providers is required.
 Several hours of training classes are required annually to qualify for re-licensing.
 Visits to each Adult Care Homes are made by the licensing staff on a regular basis to assure these high standards are maintained.
 Complaint records are often available on local county levels and now on-line for the consumer to inspect.

 The cost of care in an Adult Care Home should be care-based.
 Providing 24 hour, 7 day a week care for a senior is never easy work.
 In many cases the provider is required not only to provide quality care for the senior, but at the same time fill the home with a pleasant atmosphere, provide appetizing nutritious meals, keep the home sanitary and clean, motivate the seniors to keep as active as possible, and on top of all that make time for the seniors’ families along with their own; in other words, providing care is hard work.
-Using Oregon as an example, private pay residents generally pay between $2,800 to $3,800 per month – perhaps slightly higher if the care is a high level 3 care.
-Costs vary from State to State, from city to city and even from one neighborhood to another.
+Private pay residents on the average in the Multnomah, Clackamas or Washington Counties have a base rate of $3250 plus additional for heavier care needs.
+Costs vary from from city to city and even from one neighborhood to another.
 Adult Care Homes can also be found in rural areas on acreage.

 The fee is negotiated by the client or their representative and the provider.
-In most States, the fee can be raised, if a 30 day written notice is given detailing the reason for the increased costs, such as the increased level of care.
+In Oregon, the fee can be raised, if a 30 day written notice is given detailing the reason for the increased costs, such as increased care.
 In general, costs not covered by the monthly fee: private phone line, medications, transportation to doctors, church or social outings, and incontinence supplies.

 Remember, Appropriate Matching is Extremely Important when choosing an Adult Care setting.
 Be sure to visit several homes and follow your gut feelings as well.
 Repeat visits can aid in accurate judgments regarding your final decision for placement.
 During your visit, you may want to observe the following: